-Public Parks in Tokyo
+Tokyo Public Parks

 Shinjuku Gyoen is the most beautiful park in Tokyo and might be one of the most picturesque parks in the world.
 This park is a collection of three different gardens.
 A Japanese landscaped garden, a French landscaped garden, and an English landscaped garden.
 There is also a large greenhouse that contains many tropical and subtropical plants and flowers.
 Shinjuku Gyoen features many wide-open lawns, several ponds, forested areas, and several structures including a restaurant, an information center, and an art gallery.
 For those who love the cherry blossom trees, this park has numerous early and late blooming cherry blossom trees, which provide an extended cherry blossom-viewing season that occurs from around the middle of March until well into April.
 Location: 11 Naitomachi, Shinjuku City, Tokyo Train Access: Shinjuku Station, 5 min walk Google Maps

 Yoyogi Park is one of Tokyo’s largest parks.
 It has wide-open lawns, ponds, and forested areas.
-Inside Yoyogi Park, on weekends and holidays, you can find Tokyo’s largest entertainment festivals with, stage acts, food trucks, food stalls and vendors selling a variety of goods.
-It is a great place for jogging, picnicking or partying and other outdoor activities.
+Inside Yoyogi Park, on weekends and holidays, you can find some of Tokyo’s largest entertainment festivals with, stage acts, food trucks, food stalls and vendors selling a variety of goods.
+It is a great place for jogging, picnicking, partying and other outdoor activities.
 Yoyogi Park is a popular cherry blossom viewing spot in spring, and famous for its large Ginko tree forest, which turns intensely golden in the fall.
 Yoyogi Park is one of the most popular parks in Tokyo.
 Location: 2-1 Yoyogikamizonocho, Shibuya City, Tokyo Train Access: Harajuku Station, 3 min walk Google Maps

 Hibiya Park is a large park that has around 3,100 trees.
 It is a popular place in the fall to see the many colors of the changing tree leaves.
 There are over fifty types of different kinds of Japanese trees planted in Hibiya Park.
 These trees have been donated by every prefecture of Japan.
-The dogwood trees in the park are a gift from the United States, after Japan gave the gift of the cherry blossom trees to Washington D.C. that now line the Potomac River.
+The dogwood trees in the park are a gift from the United States after Japan gave the gift of the cherry blossom trees to Washington D.C. that now line the Potomac River.
 Hibiya Park is also home to Japan’s first western-style flower gardens that maintained to this day.
 The flowers in the park are managed so that at least one variety of flower is in bloom, during each month of the year.
 Location: 1-6 Hibiyakoen, Chiyoda City, Tokyo Train Access: Hibiya Station, 3 min walk Google Maps

 Inokashira Park is a very popular park and it can be very busy especially on weekends, holidays and for special events.
 The park revolves around a large pond, centered in the middle of the park surrounded by many kinds of trees and vegetation.
-The Inokashira Park has a petting zoo, small aquarium, funny shaped rental boats, children playground facilities, and an event stage.
+The Inokashira Park has a petting zoo, small aquarium, funny shaped rental boats, children’s playground facilities, and an event stage.
 On weekends and holidays, the park has many kinds of vendors, musicians, artists, and street performers.
 Location: Inokashira Park Train Access: Kichijoji Station, 6 min walk Google Maps

 The Showa Memorial Park is a massive park that is really a super park that was once the site of an airbase.
 This park has large wide-open lawns, many hills, a pond, and other water features.
 This park has a wide range of things to do.
-There are forests and wooded areas with walking paths, large open grass areas, Japanese and Western-style gardens, a large children’s play area, museums, sports facilities, miniature golf, bike and pedal boat rentals, a BBQ area, a summer water park, and other games and activities.
+There are forests and wooded areas with walking paths, large open grass areas, Japanese and Western-style gardens, a large children’s play area, museums, sports facilities, miniature golf, bike, and pedal boat rentals, a BBQ area, a summer water park, and other games and activities.
 Location: 3173 Midorimachi, Tachikawa-shi, Tokyo Train Access: Tachikawa Station, 15 min walk Google Maps

 Nogawa Park was once a golf course and it is very large.
 This park has large wide-open lawns, trees, greenery, and walking paths.
 There is a nature center where you can learn about various insects and listen to recorded sounds of Tokyo’s birds.
 There is a natural spring that goes through the park that is a popular paddling spot in the summer.
 The children’s play area is filled with climbing frames and play equipment.
 There are also tennis courts and sports fields.
 Location: 6-4-1 Osawa, Mitaka-shi, Tokyo Train Access: Mitaka Station, Bus 51, 17 min, 2 min walk Google Maps